Restore Options (Restore Arguments)

 - You tried to restore a full backup image along with one or more associated delta backup images and/or one or more associated incremental backup images.

-- The full backup image restore failed (thereby causing the restore in general to fail).
+- The full backup image restore failed.

 (Optional field) Displays the name of the file containing the names of the files that have become unlinked during a restore operation as a result of a fast reconcile.
 File names, if specified, must be fully qualified.
 This option is used only if the table being restored has a DATALINK column type and linked files.
 To generate this file, you must either enter or browse for and then select the appropriate DB2/DB2 DPF Report File path.
 You can use this space to change the name of the report file.